Asssociation-of-Electronics-Engineers/ECE302-Telecommunications/README.md

-# For companies like Airtel 5G, Jio 5G, Vodafone UK && Starlink
+# For companies like Airtel 5G, Vodafone UK && Starlink

 A curated list of telco resources and projects.
 Consult [awesome-5g](https://github.com/calee0219/awesome-5g) for 5G specific projects, which is probably more up to date on the matter than this one.